dzhadinets/yalda/README.md

 ## Getting the sources
 Basing on your project or global YALDA's config the system will obtain sources of all components of the system.
 BTW it creates a cache of downloaded packages.
-So it will not do it againg if you have several projects in parallel The obtaining of sources ie synchronization of local and remote copy can done for all components in the system at once or separately
+So it will not do it againg if you have several projects in parallel The obtaining of sources ie synchronization of local and remote copy can be done for all components in the system at once or separately
 ```bash
 $ yalda sync [<component name>]